saic-oss/cloudscend-foresight-charts/README.md

-# charts-example
+# sage-charts

-Example of a Helm Charts repository that uses chart-releaser to publish a public chart repo to GitHub Pages
+Helm Charts repository that uses chart-releaser to publish a public chart repo to GitHub Pages

 ## Prerequisites